HOW TO OPEN A SUCCESSFUL RESTAURANT: A STEP-BY-STEP GUIDE

 Guide guest choices through smart design

 A well-structured menu increases sales and ensures consistency.
+It’s not just about what you serve; it’s about how you present it.

 5. BUILD & TRAIN YOUR TEAM

 Hospitality is a people-driven business.
 Hiring is just the beginning — training and culture define your long-term success.
-Staff should understand not only the recipes, but also the philosophy behind your guest experience.
+Staff should understand not only the recipes but also the philosophy behind your guest experience.

 6. MARKETING & GUEST EXPERIENCE